imamabdulazis/FlutterCleanArchitecture/docs/README.md

     //!flavor
 ```

-then don't forget to setup info plist to make flavor visible when run
+then don't forget to setup **info.plist** to make flavor visible when run
 ```plist
 <dic>
 ...